rcompton/dotfiles/README.md

 # dotfiles

-directories for dotfiles.
+directories for dotfiles

 1. Clone this repository

 2. Install GNU `stow`

-3. Type `stow zsh` to get my zsh configuration
+3. Type `cd` into the cloned repo and then `stow zsh` to get my zsh configuration etc